Zhiwei-Lu/UppASD-tutorial/content/switching/switching.rst

 TASK1
 -----------------
 The magnetization direction of sample can be manipulated by applying an external magnetic field with the desired orientation.
 In this exercise you will apply a magnetic field to switch the magnetization direction of bcc Fe from **+z** to **-z** direction.
-Set the flag \textbf{'hfield'} to turn on the magnetic field.
+Set the flag **hfield** to turn on the magnetic field.
 Plot the average magnetization of **z** component as a function of time, compare the switching time of different strength of the magnetic field.

 UppASD on supercomputers
 ------------------------